 QR Code tracking by no means allows you to live track users who have scanned the code.
 This is simply a misconception that most have about what trackable QR Codes do.
 Tracking data is only collected at the scanning touchpoint where the QR Code has been deployed.

-Here’s a glimpse of the essential data/metrics that you can collect by using trackable QR Codes:
+Here’s a glimpse of the metrics that you can collect when you use Beaconstac’s QR Code generator with tracking:

 No. of QR Code scans